 Some of our recent graduates are currently working at the following locations:

 - Health Education Services (HES)

 Coordinator: Dr. Deborah McMakin, Psychology

-Advisor: Dr. Robert Donohue, Psychology and Dr. T. Bridgett Galvin, Psychology
+Advisors: Dr. Robert Donohue, Psychology and Dr. T. Bridgett Galvin, Psychology

 - Requirements are accurate to date.
 However, the University reserves the right to change requirements in the future, and will notify applicants should any changes be made.

 - Refer to appropriate catalog for Degree Requirements for prior years.